yaosiqi525/UIModules/README.md

 > A Vue.js UI modules project

-- a rich text editor by tinymce (ex: Editor)
+- a rich text editor by tinymce (version:4.7.4 no 5.x ex: Editor)

 ## Build Setup